mui/toolpad/docs/data/toolpad/core/introduction/tutorial.md

 ### Connecting to a data source

 Toolpad Core comes with the concept of data providers.
-At its core, you could look at a data provider as an abstracts over a remote collection.
+At its core, you could look at a data provider as an abstraction over a remote collection.
 At the very least, a data provider implements the `getMany` method and defines the fields it returns.
 The `getMany` method must return an object with a `rows` property:

 ```js
 import { createDataProvider } from '@toolpad/core/DataProvider';